Intel-bigdata/SSM/README.md

 User Doc
 ------------
-SSM will provide a SmartDFSClient that includes both original HDFS DFSClient APIs and new SSM APIs.
+SSM provides a SmartDFSClient that includes both original HDFS DFSClient APIs and new SSM APIs.
 Applications can use this SmartDFSClient to benefit from the provided SSM facilities.
 New SSM APIs include cache file and archive file etc. More APIs will be added later.
 For detailed information, please refer to [User Guide](https://github.com/Intel-bigdata/SSM/blob/trunk/docs/client-user-guide.md).

 How to Build
 ------------